 Looking after yourself involves looking after your relationships, your health and your wellbeing.
 When you are focused on caring, it’s easy to forget or run out of time to focus on yourself.
 Therefore, it is important to make time for yourself.

-Looking after yourself might include keeping active, eating well, sleeping well, which can all help with mental health and wellbeing.
+Looking after yourself might include keeping active, socialising, eating well and sleeping well.
+All of which can all help with mental health and wellbeing.

 If you are struggling to look after your wellbeing, worried about your mental health or have a diagnosed mental health condition, see our mental health support section for information on how to seek help and support.